 Your institution may experience changes in hours of operation and/or pickup and delivery schedules.

 During disruptions, temporary restrictions may be placed on the amount of currency and coin your institution can order from a particular Federal Reserve office.
 You may also experience delays in having your orders fulfilled.

 Fulfilling currency orders is the highest priority service of FedCash Services.

 Disruptions that affect Federal Reserve System FedCash Services operations may cause your institution to experience delays in making deposits.
 If a Federal Reserve office is aware of an incoming deposit, and is in a position to do so, it may work with your institutionís armored carrier to redirect that deposit.

 Your institution may experience delays in receiving debits and credits for currency and coin orders and deposits.

-Depository Institutions (DIs) and armored carriers will be notified of a disruption and provided information about the event, including their local Federal Reserve office's availability and changes in the provision of Cash Services.
-FRBServices.org website is the Federal Reserve's primary communication channel for events affecting FedCash Services.
-Event-related announcements and information on potential impacts to service delivery are posted on the Latest News, Customer Communications, and Service Status pages.
-For some events, broadcast messages via FedLine Web and direct email announcements are distributed to FedLine Web® Cash Services subscribers.
-DIs and carriers are also encouraged to visit the FedCash Services at your local Federal Reserve Office.
+Depository institutions and armored carriers will be notified of a disruption and provided with information about the event, including their local Federal Reserve office's availability and changes in the provision of Cash Services.
+The FRBServices.org website is the Federal Reserve's primary communication channel for events affecting FedCash Services.
+Event-related announcements and information on potential impacts to service delivery are posted on the Service Status and Latest News pages.
+For some events, broadcast messages via FedLine Web and direct email announcements are distributed to FedLine Web subscribers.
+DIs and carriers are also encouraged to visit the FedCash Services page of your local Federal Reserve Office.

 Though it is usually DIs that hire armored carrier services, during business continuity events, the Federal Reserve may communicate with carriers directly about Federal Reserve System operations or obtain armored carrier services on its own behalf.
 No communications or actions by the Federal Reserve are intended to interfere with the carrier-DI business relationship.